salkuadrat/slide_drawer/README.md

 ### Custom Background

-SlideDrawer also come with parameter backgroundColor and gradientColor.
+SlideDrawer also come with parameter backgroundColor and backgroundGradient.

-If you specify gradientColor, the drawer will use it as background.
+If you specify backgroundGradient, the drawer will use it as background.
 If not, it will use backgroundColor.
 If you also not specify backgroundColor, it will use the default theme color as background.

-It's good practice to specify brightness (dark or light) if you use gradientColor or backgroundColor.
+It's good practice to specify brightness (dark or light) if you use backgroundGradient or backgroundColor.
-If you use dark color in your gradientColor or backgroundColor, use Brightness.dark.
+If you use dark color in your backgroundGradient or backgroundColor, use Brightness.dark.
 If you use light color, use Brightness.light.

 ```